CaptainCrowbar/unicorn-lib/unicorn/options.md

         // ... main program code goes here ...
     }

-If this program is invoked with the `"--help"` option, it will display the following information on the standard output:
+If this program is invoked with the `--help` option (or `-h`), it will display the following information on the standard output:

     My Program 1.0